Table of contentsClick link to navigate to the desired location

 I will no longer do it.

-So «no longer» indicates a change in situation or condition, emphasizing that something that was before has now ended or will no longer happen.
+Thus, “no longer” indicates a change in situation or condition, emphasizing that something that was previously the case has now ended or will no longer occur.

 This post doesn't have any additions from the author yet.